ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

        * For vSAN storage, select a minimum of 7.
     5. For vSAN, optionally select the **Enable vSAN de-duplication & compression** checkbox to save storage space.
     6. Select the sizings for one or more IOPS/GB performance tiers for attached NFS storage.
+7. Specify the network connectivity settings.
+    1. Select either public-only or private-only networking for management and workload connectivity.
+    2. For private-only management connectivity, click **Add new +** and enter the subnet value.
+Then, click the **Save** icon.
+Repeat for all of the subnets you want to add.

-7. Review the add-on service options to deploy the Veeam® Backup and Replication service and the VMware Cloud Director Availability service.
+8. Review the add-on service options to deploy the Veeam® Backup and Replication service and the VMware Cloud Director Availability service.
 Toggle the service off if you do not want to include it in your order.
 8. On the **Summary** pane, review the instance settings and the estimated price.
 7. To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.